pinobatch/hello-world/cheat-sheet.md

     git checkout -b subseq-optimization

 Make changes inside the branch.
-This can actually be done before or after creating the branch ([thanks knittl](https://stackoverflow.com/a/1394804/2738262)).
+This can be done before or after creating the branch (per [knittl's answer]).

     mousepad src/pentlymusic.s &
     make

 **Add new or changed files** to the cart.
 Git commits changed files only if they are in the "staging area", which is analogous to a shopping cart.

     git add src/somenewfile.s